 Below you will find various relationships to the concept of and potential approaches for heart blood deficiency.

-Heart Blood Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as aortic stenosis, bulimia nervosa, motion sickness, numbness, rosacea, schizophrenia, systemic lupus erythematosus (sle) among others, often involving layered combinations of issues.
+Heart Blood Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as aortic stenosis, bulimia nervosa, motion sickness, numbness, rosacea, schizophrenia, and/or systemic lupus erythematosus (sle).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, heart blood deficiency is referenced in the following acupuncture protocol sections: